byzhou/cfi_notes/List_to_task.md

 - Use the results of the analysis tool to configure PHMon.
 - Evaluate the performance overhead of Hardware assisted CFI enforcements on SPEC, servers or browsers.
-- Lauch Counterfeit Object-Oriented Programming (COOP) attack, forward-edge attack on vcalls, and detect the COOP in CFI enforced application.
+- Lauch Counterfeit Object-Oriented Programming (COOP) attack, a forward-edge attack on vcalls, and detect the COOP in CFI enforced application.